Resident Policies

 Per the ACGME

-- Programs must have a system for tracking resident work hours and must be able to document the number of hours each resident works each week.
+- Programs must have a system for tracking resident work hours and document the number of hours each resident works each week.

 1. Elective rotations are used to develop areas of special interest; or, in special cases, to make up unsatisfactory performance in a previous rotation.